paramjyot2004/society-maintenance-platform/README.md

 Resolved
 ```

-Status history provides an auditable record of changes.
+Complaint status history provides an auditable record of status changes.

+---

+## 👷 Staff Assignment

+Administrators can associate complaints with facility staff based on the maintenance category.

+The complaint record supports staff assignment information such as:

+- Staff ID
+- Staff name
+- Staff contact
+- Assignment information

+---

-### 🔎 Search & Filtering
+## 🔎 Search & Filtering

-Residents and administrators can efficiently locate complaints using search, status and category/priority filtering.
+The platform provides complaint search and filtering capabilities based on information such as:

+- Complaint status
+- Category
+- Priority
+- Search terms

+---

-### 📢 Notice Management
+## 📢 Notice Management

-Society management can publish notices with categories such as:
+Administrators can publish society notices for categories such as:

 - Maintenance
 - Emergency